 Every structural casting should run a Sarginsons Digital Twin Simulation.
 There's nothing else close to it.

-It cannot be overstated how fundamentally this will improve castings.
+It cannot be overstated how fundamentally this will transform the potential of the casting industry.

-Solidification simulation software is standard at most foundries, but few recognise the imperfections and nuances of the different types of these programmes; fewer still seek to use these variations to gain advantage.
+Solidification simulation software is standard at most foundries, but few recognise the imperfections and nuances of the different approaches each take; fewer still seek to use these variations to gain advantage.

-Sarginsons combines three different solidification packages, each with their own particular strengths, with five years of datasets specifically developed through testing and it's own simulations.
-The result is a multi-faceted solidification study, that provides an enhanced view of potential casting issues, to enable earlier problem resolution, better castings and lower costs.
+Sarginsons combines three different solidification packages, each with their own particular strengths, with five years of datasets specifically developed through testing and its own simulations.
+The result is a multi-faceted solidification study, that provides an enhanced view of potential casting issues, enabling earlier problem resolution, better castings and lower costs.

 The better the solidification study, the better the casting.

-Another Sarginsons innovation, and the key to the Freeform Casting concept, is the use of innovative tool fabrication techniques, such as 3D printed cooling channels, to target areas of stress by refining cast grain structures without additives or by increasing component mass.
+Another Sarginsons innovation, and the key to Freeform Casting, is the use of innovative tool fabrication techniques, such as 3D printed cooling channels, to target areas of stress to refine cast grain structures without expensive additives or by increased component mass.

 This radical new approach means that almost any component design becomes castable, massively increasing the flexibility and potential of cast components which, in turn, transform the cost dynamics of their creation and performance.

-Sarginsons strives to avoid heat treatment and its distortion through intelligent tool design, alloy selection and targeted cooling.
-When unavoidable, Sarginsons simulates the heat treatment distortion to find virtual solutions such as temperature sequencing, component orientation, residual stress analysis and better fixturing.
+Sarginsons avoids heat treatment distortion through intelligent tool design, alloy selection and targeted cooling by simulating potential distortion before it finalises tool design.
+When unavoidable, Sarginsons deploys temperature sequencing, component re-orientation and residual stress analysis to offset any distortion.

-Heat distortion is a huge problem, but now can be overcome.
+Heat distortion is a huge problem, but now can be managed.

-Aluminium recycles easily but cannot totally replace new aluminium, because it's innate strength is impacted by contamination in the recycling process.
-Sarginsons strengthens recycled alloys through grain refinement, additive purification, and other processes that enhance nucleation and associated kinetics.
+Aluminium recycles easily, but cannot totally replace new aluminium, because it's innate strength is impacted by contamination in the recycling process.
+Sarginsons strengthens recycled alloys through patented grain refinement and additive purification to enhance nucleation and associated kinetics.

-Successful trials are now being commercialised an extensive R&D program, which also seeks to create a supply chain of clean aluminium through QR coding and laser sorting.
-The end result is an ability to use secondary aluminium in all applications with carbon emissions reduced by 97.5%.
+Successful trials are now being commercialised an extensive R&D program, which also seeks to create a supply chain of cleaner recycled aluminium through QR coding and laser sorting.
+The goal is a recycled aluminium with the same mechanical strength as primary aluminium and near zero carbon emissions.

 Focussing on the technology of aluminium casting improves Sarginsons ability to control the variables and uncertainties of the casting process.
 This enhances design flexibility, whilst improving component performance and reducing costs.